Community Multiplier – Member Match Program

 Community Multiplier is a flexible grant program designed to help member financial institutions support local community needs outside of the programs and products already offered by the Bank.

-Community Multiplier provides matching grants ranging from $25,000 to $125,000 that member financial institutions may use to support non-profit organizations working on affordable housing initiatives in the priority areas defined below.
-The member financial institution will commit a minimum 10% match to FHLBank Indianapolis funds.
+Community Multiplier provides matching grants that member financial institutions may use to support non-profit organizations working on affordable housing initiatives in the priority areas defined below.
+The member financial institution will commit a minimum 25% match to FHLBank Indianapolis funds.

 2026 Round